frangucc/thenodechronbook/README.md

 In 2009, following an Internet campaign, British Prime Minister Gordon Brown made an official public apology on behalf of the British government for "the appalling way he was treated".
 Queen Elizabeth II granted him a posthumous pardon in 2013.

+For the purposes of this book, we will soften this section, however Franchino, the writer is still adamant about us taking a risk.
+His current views on dramatic situations, horror, violence, dark matters, history, minor profanity is the following:

+"Our content is PG.
+Parental Guidance is suggested.
+The book is honest and science and technology has never been smooth sailing for inventors.
+Since Plato and Da Vinci, inventors have been persecuted.
+Even today, inventors are ripped off constantly by venture capitalists and greedy power magnates.

+I would compare the level of risk we are taking to modern action oriented video games.
+While not rated M or as graphic as Grand Theft Auto, there is an edge and some grit to it, as is there with the power of hacking.

+We must remember that hacking is an extremely complex subject only mastered by young, maturing kids familiar with a deep understanding of the internet.

+For now, we will go with this calculated risk until we hear from parents that it's unacceptable or have evidence it is counter productive.
+Remember, schools left this part of the curriculum for dead and just because it's education, doesn't mean it has to be like Dora the Explorer.

+Also, remember that we are writing a graphic novel, and there are bad guys, suspense, drama, problems, fear, wars, global situations, politics and more.
+We are in a unique position to for the first time ever, infuse education and drama in such a way that could be highly compelling to a much broader audience (if it works).

+I plan to fully test this hypothesis with our beta audiences until I find imperical evidence that it hurt sales and our overall mission.
+So for now, do not lump us into a grammar school friendly book.
+This is the anti-school book for hackers looking for some real world views of the field."

 ---
 PAGE 4 & 5

-** THE NODE CHRONICLES INTRO: **  Alan Turing, creator of the Turing Machine (the modern computer) is castrated and poisoned for being gay.
+** THE NODE CHRONICLES INTRO: ** Meanwhile, almost 40 years later, Alan Turing was unjustly prosecuted in 1952 for what most people today do not regard as a criminal act.
+Turing accepted an alternative, yet far more barbaric sentence rather than prison.

-> **PANEL ONE** - ALAN TURING IS BEING ABUSED IN AN INSANE ASYLUM, HE IS WEARING A STRAIGHT JACKED AND BEING TAKEN TO THE PLACE WHERE HIS BALLS WILL BE CASTRATED.
-He IS SEEN THROUGH THE SMALL FACE PANEL OF THE DOOR FOR THE INSANE ASYLUM HE IS IN.
+> **PANEL ONE** - ALAN TURING IS BEING ABUSED IN AN INSANE ASYLUM, HE IS WEARING A STRAIGHT JACKED AND BEING TAKEN TO THE PLACE WHERE HE WILL BE CASTRATED (WE DON'T SAY CASTRATED IN THE DIALOGUE, BUT THIS IS WHAT REALLY HAPPEND TO THE INVENTOR OF THE MODERN DAY COMPUTER).
+HE IS FIRST SEEN THROUGH THE SMALL FACE PANEL OF THE DOOR FOR THE INSANE ASYLUM HE IS IN.

 * **1 CAP:** We are not interested in the fact that the brain has the consistency of cold porridge.